NewPath-Consulting/Wild-Apricot-Press/README.md

 > Create an Authorized Application in WildApricot

 NewPath WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
 To create a WildApricot authorized application, use the [WildApricot administrative settings to create a "Server application" authorized application](https://gethelp.wildapricot.com/en/articles/199).
 You must  provide "full access" to the authorized application to enable NewPath WildApricot Press to read and write data into WildApricot.

+_IMPORTANT NOTE: DO NOT CREATE A WORDPRESS AUTHORIZED APPLICATION.
+IT WILL NOT WORK!_

 [Screenshot - Creating Server application in WildApricot](https://user-images.githubusercontent.com/458134/184677576-aad24cdd-c37a-4827-b54a-fc139ee95a1d.png)